 When choosing extracurricular activities with your teen, the best strategy is to start early and be intentional.
 By encouraging your student to get involved in these activities at the very beginning of high school, you can maximize his or her opportunities to demonstrate increasing levels of responsibility and attain leadership roles before high school graduation.
 But if you’re just beginning to homeschool in the middle of high school, don’t worry—just help your teen jump into extracurriculars where they are.

 Your teen’s involvement in extracurricular activities should reflect their passions and interests.
 You can collaborate with your teen to choose activities that maintain a healthy balance of academics and outside interests.
-College admissions and scholarship organizations prefer that students invest wholeheartedly in just several activities rather than spread themselves thin across too many unrelated ones.
+College admissions and scholarship organizations prefer that students invest wholeheartedly in a few or even one activity rather than spreading themselves thin across too many unrelated ones.
 (That’s great news for your transportation budget and chauffeuring duties, by the way!)

 The Extracurricular Sheet

-If you are an HSLDA member, you can download the sample extracurricular sheet below!
+If you are an HSLDA member, you can learn more about extracurricular sheets and download a sample here!